-The Programe will take stock of good practices in communication from the previous period and show a flexible approach to reach out the targeted audience.
+The Programme will take stock of good practices in communication and show a flexible approach to reach out the targeted audience.

-All these are translated into the following communication objectives by taking into account the communication needs specific for each stage of Programme life cycle and the communication needs of each target group:
+All these are translated into the following communication objectives by taking into account the communication needs specific for each stage of the Programme life cycle and of each target group:

-to raise general awareness towards the Programme

-to attract the interest of potential beneficiaries

-to support beneficiaries in project implementation

-- to disseminate the achievements of the Programme and highlight the added value of EU funding
+- to raise general awareness towards the Programme - to attract the interest of potential beneficiaries - to support beneficiaries in project implementation - to disseminate the achievements of the Programme and highlight the added value of EU funding

 Each communication objective will be transferred into specific communication activities.
-The main focus of the activities addresses the potential applicants, the beneficiaries, the stakeholders and the institutions involved in the implementation.
+The focus of the activities addresses the potential applicants, the beneficiaries, the stakeholders and the institutions involved in the implementation.